tobiasbriones/blog/swe/dev/java/javafx/drawing/productivity/building-slides-from-screenshots-app-in-javafx/index.md

 I'm working this materialization out via my new —and first blog with project— **EP: Slides**, here in this article.

-### Domain Engineering

-These general-purpose software out there cannot be composed.

-Even if they have (bloated) AI assistance, macros, or even APIs (if at all), they're just products for profit.
-Photoshop can paint an image, but it'll never understand source code or your specific system.
-M$ Word or LaTeX **will never understand what an equation means, *as in mathematics***, etc.

-They need bloated features like AI that take huge deep learning models to develop and train and have heavy licensing and marketing because they're general purpose.
-For instance, products that suck need capitalism (marketing) to *sell them*, but *they're not the solution to the problems*.

-If you're a domain expert, you **simplify matters** to the specific domain, and **the more you simplify, the less bloated** AI, marketing, analytics and engineering you have because *you address the problems instead of the symptoms*.

-AI can have its place to automate *external systems* which I wanted to leave clear in this development, but it'll never replace the underlying domain as they're independent tools.

-That is, you need to *understand* **how AI should be useful to automate works *for* our domain language** instead of buying mundane general-purpose software that uses AI as magic.
-Notice *the difference between automation and magic*.

-For example, grammar checkers are not technical, so you get a lot of errors marked because they don't *understand* computer and math languages and idioms.
-They only want you to pay a subscription to fix all the "issues" ~~you have~~ they sell you.
-Their dream is to remove all the "issues 💸," so your original tone even changes, and ends up sounding like a robotic agent or someone else.

-They won't even tell you the *real* enhancements of your technical text you should be fixing.
-They're not engineering grade.
-They tell you to remove something for "clarity issues," then it tells you to add it back again 🤯 for correctness.

-In the end, **you have to be proficient** in English (i.e., the domain) to know what you're doing because any "magic" tool was made just for the sake of a profit agenda, thus bloated under the hood.
-You have to compose your tools instead of paying for generic ones that turn into workarounds and will never return most of the investment.

-Another clear example is ChatGPT, which can generate mundane Python or any popular mainstream language or framework code but struggles with ultra-niche technologies like Purescript or even JavaFX.
-It makes up unexisting APIs and code that wouldn't compile.
-These unpopular techs require domain expertise, and there will be (hopefully) never enough data to train or fine-tune those ultra-bloated magic-based (and unethical with IP legal issues) models with technology that requires actual engineering.

-In the end, **you must be proficient in your domain** and realize that tools like ChatGPT are nothing but a faster way to *automate* what you otherwise have to search in Google results.

-General-purpose software is useful *but not engineering-grade*.
-On the other hand, mathematical software must be engineering-grade by nature.

-You should refrain from saying, "It was ~~generated~~ by AI" when, in fact, the reality of how AI should work comes to "It was *automated* by AI."
-The exception would be only when the whole tool (as a final product) is named after AI, e.g., "AI generated image."

-There are likely possible ways to make AI work for our domain language (as said above).

-I figured out one simple way to leverage an AI application for this project, so it serves as a good example.

-Developing anything domain-specific here is natural but not the objective, though.
-Thus, the purpose is to blog a new example project to **start taking action, devising standards, and proving concepts**.

-Recall the domain engineering automation concepts of what this comes about even though my purpose this time is to develop these ideas conservatively in Java as an example project.

-#### Domain Composition Versus Magic

-It struck me as funny (after writing [Domain Engineering](#domain-engineering)) when I read "Adobe Photoshop API magic, now available in the cloud" 😂 on the Photoshop developer page.
-It tells you to remove background via API, but you actually need **composition**, like in FP.
-You should "compose backgrounds" instead of removing them from a binary image.
-That contrasts *a simple solution for the former versus a complicated one for the latter*.

-Although you can compose layers in Photoshop or certain functionalities in general-purpose software, you just can't take some 10% of the monolith and pay 10% of the price to actually compose it with a totally different domain like math or programming.
-As said before, *it won't return most of the investment since general-purpose software is not composable*.

-Hence, as math software engineers, we must compromise to build composable software to remove both needs for "magic" and for duplicating expensive-to-engineer features.

 ## Slides App

 The application consists of many advanced features in a JavaFX